Dimensional Stardust

 ORIGIN STORY

-The Kanzu washing station in Rwanda stands out as a shining example of excellent coffee processing.
-Smallholder farmers from around the Nyamasheke region deliver their fresh coffee cherries to Kanzu to be processed.
-Since 2012, Kanzu has been managed by the acclaimed coffee company Dorman’s, famed for their work in coffee processing in Kenya.
-The improvements implemented by Dorman’s at Kanzu - better quality control practices and new processing equipment - help the work of the local farmers shine through in the cup.
+The Cyato washing station in Rwanda stands out as a shining example of excellent coffee processing.
+Smallholder farmers from around the Nyamasheke region deliver their fresh coffee cherries to Cyato to be processed.
+The washing station was established in

 “Dimensional Stardust” is named after the album by our friend Rob Mazurek, and just like Rob’s unique and experimental music, this coffee stands out as an extra-special exploration of cosmic coffee wonderland.
 It leaps out of the cup with vibrant citrus-laced acidity, followed by perfectly ripe red plum, pomegranate and a dazzling array of purple florals.
 The finish is clean and smooth, with subtle notes of honey and cream.
 The perfect coffee for those morning mental explorations we hold so dear, brew yourself a cup, take a few sips, and let your mind wander into Dimensional Stardust!